Understanding Return on Equity

 Understanding return on equity can help you size up stocks

 You can give some management teams a couple of boards, some glue, and a ball of string, and they'll build a profitable, growing business.
-Other teams can't come close, even when they have several billion dollars' worth of assets at their disposal.
+Other teams can't come close, even when they have billions of dollars of assets at their disposal.
 Return on equity (ROE) is one measure of how efficiently a company uses its assets to produce earnings, and understanding this value can help you evaluate stocks.

 How to Calculate ROE

 You can calculate ROE by dividing net income by book value.
-A healthy company might produce an ROE in the 13 to 15 percent range.
-As with all metrics, comparing companies within the same industry will give you a better picture.
+A healthy company might produce an ROE in the 13–15% range, and as with all metrics, comparing companies within the same industry will give you a better picture.

 Some Potential Flaws